Tom4dom/MarkdownGameDev/readme.md

-# Game Design Markdown Templates
+# Game Dev Markdown Templates

 This folder contains markdown template for a Game Design Document.
-In order to edit these files we recommend you use [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
+The template is broken up into a tree structure with one Markdown file per section similar to a website.
+This file structure helps clean up the file system, prevents slow Markdown renderers from glitching, and helps you focus on writhing one section at a time.
+In order to edit these files we recommend you use [Visual Studio Code](https://code.visualstudio.com/).
+[Atom](https://atom.io/) is okay but the Markdown renderer is notoriously bad as of the writing of this.

 * [Game Design Document Markdown Template](./gdd/readme.md)

+## Contributions

+If you have any essential game document templates, please fee free to submit them via an Issue ticket.
+Thanks.

-## The License
+## License

 ***This template is not copyrighted, this is just an example license.***